 If inadequate airflow doesn’t feel like the issue, then another issue is causing your AC frost over.
 If this is what’s going on, merely letting it melt won’t repair the trouble.
 The evaporator coil will possibly continually freeze unless you take care of the underlying symptom.
 Contact an HVAC professional to check for problems with your air conditioner, which may include:

 - Refrigerant leak: AC units keep using refrigerant, so it shouldn’t run out.
 Not enough refrigerant indicates a leak somewhere.
 Only a professional can find the leak, mend it, and recharge the air conditioner to the appropriate concentration.

 - Grimy evaporator coil: If dust accumulates on the coil, air can’t get to it, and it’s liable to freeze.

 - Broken blower: A bad motor or unbalanced fan can halt airflow over the evaporator coil.

-The next time your AC freezes up, get in touch with the NATE-certified technicians at Knochelmann Service Experts to repair the situation.
+The next time your AC freezes up, get in touch with the ACE-certified technicians at Knochelmann Service Experts to repair the situation.
 We have years of experience helping homeowners troubleshoot their air conditioners, and we’re sure we can get things operating again in no time.
 Contact us at 859-905-0834 to schedule air conditioning repair in Sharonville with us right away.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.